 The Council's officers have made an assessment, based on advice from treasury advisors, of the amount of internal resources that it is prudent to use to finance capital expenditure and it is felt, taking into account the Council's financial position, that approximately £4m-£5m would at the present time and over the medium term be an appropriate level of internal borrowing.
-A maturity loan of £1m fell due for repayment in 2014 but this was not replaced which has led to the 2020/21 internal borrowing position running just ahead of the £5m level.
-However given the continuing very low return on investments and no significant increases in PWLB interest rates in the immediate future, it is felt prudent to maintain this position in the short term although this will be kept under review in consultation with the Council's external advisors.
+A General Fund maturity loan of £1m fell due for repayment in 2014 but this was not replaced which has led to the 2022/23 internal borrowing position running just ahead of the £5m level.
+The HRA maturity loan repayment shown in the table has increased the level of internal borrowing further.
+However, given the continuing low return on investments and the significant increases in PWLB interest rates in 2022/23 and 2023/24, it is felt prudent to maintain this position in the short term although this will be kept under review in consultation with the Council's external advisors.